mantidproject/mantid/Code/Mantid/docs/source/algorithms/IntegrateEllipsoids-v1.rst

    case the *BackgroundInnerSize* is set to the *PeakSize* and the *BackgroundOuterSize* is set so that the background ellipsoidal shell has the same volume as the peak ellipsoidal region.
-If specified by the user, these parameters must be ordered correctly with: :math:`0 < PeakSize \leq BackgroundInnerSize < BackgroundOuterSize \leq RegionRadius`
+If specified by the user, these parameters must be ordered correctly with:
+   :math:`0 < PeakSize \leq BackgroundInnerSize` and
+   :math:`BackgroundInnerSize < BackgroundOuterSize \leq RegionRadius`

 -  The integrated intensities will be set in the specified *OutputWorkspace*.
 If this is different from the input *PeaksWorkspace*,